Hoogly/hoogly.github.io/src/content/blog/pulse-checks-vs-annual-surveys-2025.md

 Download the data sheet or book a friendly 30‑minute demo—we'll show you how conversational pulses work and, if you like, fire off a pilot survey to your team.

-If you’d like to discuss this further, feel free to lock in a time via [Mohit's calendar.](https://calendly.com/hoogly/mohit-midha)
+If you’d like to discuss this further, feel free to [lock in a time with us.](https://calendly.com/hoogly/30min)

 **Let's turn listening into action together.**